hphelion/documentation/migration-overview-reference.md

     `cat /home/ubuntu/.ssh/authorized_keys`

-3. Copy the output from the command, starting with `ssh-rsa`.
+3. Copy the output from the command, as shown, starting with `ssh-rsa`.
 <br><img src="media/keypair_linux.png"  alt="" />

 4. Log in to the [management console](https://console.hpcloud.com/manage).